Harsh44-ydv/Mysql/README.md

 environment.
 ```

 * Step 5: Then press “n” to set the system password.
-Next press “0” for the low-level password or choose as you want to set the password.

 ```
 Remove anonymous users?
 (Press y|Y for Yes, any other key for No) : n